az-digitalag/agave-prediction/README.md

 ## Data Sources

-Analyses start with these datasets in the `analysis/data/raw_data/` folder.
+Analyses start with the following datasets in the `analysis/data/raw_data/` folder.
+These are not provided in the archive.

 ### Climate data used as model inputs